Welcome to my website.

-I have extensive knowledge of international human rights law, and a Master’s Degree in Human Rights and Social Change, and am a Director of the Association of Sustainability Practitioners.
+I have extensive knowledge of international human rights law, a Master’s Degree in Human Rights and Social Change, and am a Director of the Association of Sustainability Practitioners.

 The organisations I have worked for include intergovernmental, international development and advocacy organisations, such as the Africa Child Policy Forum, the African Committee of Experts on the Rights and Welfare of the Child (